ilpeppino/barcode-scanner/README.md

 - Delete `token.json` if you need to re-run the OAuth flow with a different Google account or scopes.
 - Update `ssl_context` in `app.py` if you replace certificates or switch to HTTP in a trusted network.
 - `barcode_favicon.ico` can be served by dropping it into your preferred static file pipeline if you expose favicons.
+- `picnic_client.mjs` is invoked by the Flask app; keep Node.js available (and run `npm install`) in any deployment image where Picnic sync is enabled.

 ---